wp-plugins/gravity-forms-sticky-form/readme.txt

 Gravity Forms persistens, or stickyness, is usefull if you have a form that acts as a user profile, company profile or in other similar situations where the data needs to be persistant every time a user visits that form.

 #### Save entry ####
-Sticky Form uses new hooks to save tp the same entry rather than creating a new entry and deleting the old one.
+Sticky Form uses a new Gravity Forms hook to save the submission to the same entry rather than creating a new entry and deleting the old one.
 This makes read and starred status stick!

 This plugin is based on <h href="https://wordpress.org/plugins/gravity-forms-data-persistence-add-on-reloaded/">Gravity Forms Data Persistence Add-On Reloaded</a>.